Pylons/pyramid/docs/narr/events.rst

-   You can imperatively configure a subscriber function to be called for some event type via the :meth:`repoze.bfg.configuration.Configurator.add_subscriber` method (see also :term:`Configurator`):
+   You can imperatively configure a subscriber function to be called for some event type via the :meth:`pyramid.configuration.Configurator.add_subscriber` method (see also :term:`Configurator`):

    .. code-block:: python
       :linenos:

-      from repoze.bfg.interfaces import INewRequest
+      from pyramid.interfaces import INewRequest

       from subscribers import mysubscriber

       # "config" below is assumed to be an instance of a
-      # repoze.bfg.configuration.Configurator object
+      # pyramid.configuration.Configurator object

       config.add_subscriber(mysubscriber, INewRequest)

-   The first argument to :meth:`repoze.bfg.configuration.Configurator.add_subscriber` is the subscriber function (or a :term:`dotted Python name` which refers to a subscriber callable); the second argument is the event type.
+   The first argument to :meth:`pyramid.configuration.Configurator.add_subscriber` is the subscriber function (or a :term:`dotted Python name` which refers to a subscriber callable); the second argument is the event type.

 .. topic:: Configuring an Event Listener Using a Decorator

-   You can configure a subscriber function to be called for some event type via the :func:`repoze.bfg.events.subscriber` function.
+   You can configure a subscriber function to be called for some event type via the :func:`pyramid.events.subscriber` function.

    .. code-block:: python
       :linenos:

-      from repoze.bfg.interfaces import INewRequest
+      from pyramid.interfaces import INewRequest
-      from repoze.bfg.events import subscriber
+      from pyramid.events import subscriber

       @subscriber(INewRequest)
       def mysubscriber(event):
           event.request.foo = 1

-   When the :func:`repoze.bfg.subscriber` decorator is used a :term:`scan` must be performed against the package containing the decorated function for the decorator to have any effect.
-See :func:`repoze.bfg.subscriber` for more information.
+   When the :func:`pyramid.subscriber` decorator is used a :term:`scan` must be performed against the package containing the decorated function for the decorator to have any effect.
+See :func:`pyramid.subscriber` for more information.

 .. topic:: Configuring an Event Listener Through ZCML